CLOSED FOR THE SEASON • Information may be outdated. Add this

 Every year, the King Vidor Award for Excellence in Filmmaking is presented to a well-respected industry professional who has made a notable artistic contribution in any facet of the industry.
-Past recipients include Morgan Freeman, Alan Arkin, Elmer Bernstein, Eva Marie Saint, Norman Jewison, Robert Wise, and Jeff Bridges.
-Each year, independent film awards are presented to talented independent filmmakers, and five days of screenings, parties, wine tasting and workshops allow filmmakers many networking opportunities.
+Past recipients include Morgan Freeman, Alan Arkin, Peter Bogdanovich, Eva Marie Saint, Norman Jewison, and Jeff Bridges.
+Each year, independent film awards are presented to talented independent filmmakers, and six days of screenings, parties, wine tasting and workshops allow filmmakers many networking opportunities.
 Local filmmaker hosts are also assigned to make navigating the festival and the county more manageable.

 Films in competition are juried by notable professionals who specialize in narrative, documentary and short films and filmmakers are eligible for cash prizes.
 The day after the festival ends, the SLO Film Commission will invite filmmakers on a tour of county that will include wineries, ranches, beaches and other great filming location, and the Best in the Fest film will screen on the big screen at the Visitor Center at Hearst Castle.